7 Windows 11 Settings to Change Right Away

-Windows 11 launched in October of 2021, and the operating system has been gradually adding features ever since.
-However, some of Microsoft's default Windows 11 settings are a bit lackluster, and in some cases they can even undermine your PC accessories.
+Windows 11 has a ton to offer, and since its launch in October of 2021, the operating system has been gradually adding even more features aimed at making your computer a little bit better.
+However, not all of Microsoft's default Windows 11 settings are winners.
+Some settings that come preset on your device are lackluster, and in certain cases they can even undermine your PC accessories.
 So the next time you start up for work, or before your next gaming session, look for these settings and adjust them as needed.

 Enable dark mode